www.xlr8yourmac.com

 ATI X1900 XT with Thermaltake TMG-AT1 Cooler Swap

 Posted: Nov.
-30th, 2007 (Updated 7PM)
+30th, 2007

 After reading on your site about the loud and occasionally ineffective stock fan for the ATi Radeon X1900 XT in my Quad 3GHz Mac Pro, (Was your card's fan loud?
-Had any overheating or display artifacts?-Mike) Yes, the card's fan was loud and bothersome-- moreso over time.
+Had any overheating or display artifacts?-M) Yes, the card's fan was loud and bothersome-- moreso over time.
 At times, it sounded like a wind tunnel when I was stressing the graphics subsystem-- mainly during movie editing with FCP, games, or intensive work with Aperture/PS.
 I did not note any display artifacts at any time.

 I decided to try to find a replacement for it.
 The noise it was producing was becoming more bothersome the longer I have had it.
 I had read the article on your site regarding the Arctic Cooling Accelero X2, and I was going to go with that fan, but I couldn't find anyone selling it.
-(There's been other X1900 replacement cooler articles/posts here also (Zerotherm GX815, Accelero S1, Zalman VF900-Cu - see Related links at bottom of page here (from the Video topics page/Graphics card/cooler section)-Mike)
+(There's been other X1900 replacement cooler articles/posts here also (Zerotherm GX815, Accelero S1, Zalman VF900-Cu - see Related links at bottom of page here (from the Video topics page/Graphics card/cooler section)-M)

 After doing a bit more searching on the net, I found the Thermaltake TMG-AT1 replacement fan for the X1900 and ordered it from FrozenCPU.com ($45 shipped).
 I didn't see anything about this fan on xlr8yourmac, so I thought I'd write you about it to give others another option for a fan/heatsink replacement for the X1900.